Office hours: Monday-Friday 8:00 a.m.-5:00 p.m., CST.

 The cost of college includes your direct costs of tuition, fees, residence hall, food but also travel, books and estimated other costs.

 The EFC is the Expected Family Contribution, which is derived when you complete the FAFSA.

 Financial need is the difference between the cost and the Expected Family Contribution.
-Colleges try to meet your financial need, some with “gift aid” (grants and scholarships).
-Some include work-study and loans.
+Colleges try to meet your financial need through a combination of “gift aid” (grants and scholarships), work-study and student loans.
 Colleges are required to use the results of the FAFSA for awarding federal aid.
 However, some selective colleges may use an additional form, the CSS PROFILE, for awarding their institutional aid.

 The best way to determine what a college may really cost is to find out the net price for that college.
 This is often much less than the published price.

 Take advantage of the Net Price or True Cost Calculator on the websites of the colleges that interest you.
 These will help you estimate the financial aid and scholarships available to you.
 Use the Education Trust’s College Results Online to help you compare colleges.